What is Project-Based Learning?

 We support project-based learning through a series of professional learning workshops and direct teacher and team coaching.
 Schools choose from one or more project-based learning strands which are customized to meet the individual goals of each school.

 Our staff work with leadership and teachers to help them implement specific project-based learning practices that prepare students to create meaningful, authentic, standards-aligned projects.
+We encourage teacher teams to work together to plan curriculum, share knowledge, test tools and brainstorm solutions to ensure equity of voice.

 Sample Teacher Learning Targets